Humboldt County Office of Education: Early Childhood Educator 2

 Early Childhood Educator 2

-Assists one or more teachers in the education of children within an early childhood classroom.
+Under the supervision of the Special Beginnings Program Manager, the Early Childhood Educator 2 (ECE 2), assists one or more teachers in the education of children within an early childhood classroom.
 Provides care and supervision of children in a preschool classroom.
 Maintains and prepares classroom environments and materials.
 Provides instructional assistance to individual or small groups of children.

 • Participates in activities for preschool-aged children that involve interacting and playing with children.